Automotive industry in the Philippines: Mitsubishi

-Mitsubishi Motors Philippines was originally established as Chrysler Philippines Corporation in 1963, as the assembler and distributor of Chrysler, Dodge and Plymouth cars in the country.
+Mitsubishi Motors Philippines was originally established in 1963 as Chrysler Philippines Corporation, the assembler and distributor of Chrysler, Dodge and Plymouth cars in the country.
 The company was incorporated in 1987 as Philippine Automotive Manufacturing Corporation (PAMCOR).
 In 1996, the company was renamed Mitsubishi Motors Philippines Corporation (MMPC).
 Its former assembly plant is located in Cainta, Rizal, operating from 1963 to 2014.
 Since 2015, its current plant is located in Santa Rosa, Laguna.

-In April 2022, MMPC began exporting of the Philippine-made L300 to other Southeast Asian markets.
+In April 2022, MMPC began exporting the Philippine-made L300 van to other Southeast Asian markets.

 Nissan

-Nissan started in 1969 with the appointment of Universal Motors Corporation (UMC) as the authorized assembler and distributor of Datsun cars and pickups in the country.
+Nissan's Philippine operations started in 1969 with the appointment of Universal Motors Corporation (UMC) as the authorized assembler and distributor of Datsun vehicles in the country.
 In 1983, Nissan Motor Company established Pilipinas Nissan, Inc. (PNI) to assemble and distribute Nissan passenger cars.
 The company was renamed Nissan Motor Philippines, Inc. (NMPI) in 1991.
 In September 2000, Yulon Motor Co. took control of NMPI from Nissan Motor Company.
-Since 2013, the brand has been under direct control of Nissan Motor Co, under Nissan Philippines Inc (NPI).
-In 2021, Nissan Philippines announced that it will shut down its Santa Rosa plant by March.
+Since 2013, the brand has been under direct control of Nissan Motor Co., under Nissan Philippines Inc. (NPI).
+In 2021, Nissan Philippines announced that it would shut down its Santa Rosa plant by March.

 Subaru

 In 1996, Columbian Autocar Corporation introduced Subaru to the Philippine market.
-The brand later withdrew in 2000 due to poor sales but later returned in 2006 under new management.
-The current official importer and distributor of Subaru vehicles is Motor Image Pilipinas Inc, a subsidiary of Tan Chong International.
+The brand withdrew in 2000 due to poor sales, but returned in 2006 under new management.
+The current official importer and distributor of Subaru vehicles is Motor Image Pilipinas Inc., a subsidiary of Tan Chong International.